-Early in 2013, it decides to support an environmental activist running to fill the vacancy in Council District 4.
-On January 23, it spends \$2,000 to distribute door hangers supporting the candidate.
+In September of 2013, it decides to support an environmental activist running to fill the Mayoral vacancy.
+On September 23, it spends \$2,000 to distribute door hangers supporting the candidate.
 Because the independent expenditure was made during the 90 days before the election, the committee will report that expense within 24 hours on a Form 496 filed with the City Clerk.
-Because it spent \$500 or more during a pre-election period supporting a candidate in that election, it must file a Form

-460 pre-election report.
+Because it spent \$500 or more during a pre-election period supporting a candidate in that election. it must file a Form 460 pre-election report.
 And because it spent \$1,000 or more to support a single candidate, it will also file a Form 465.
 The Form 460 and Form 465 will be due to the City Clerk by the filing deadline for the first pre-election period.
 After the election, the committee will continue to file semi-annual reports with the City Clerk until it terminates.

-The following are the general filing rules applicable to City of San Diego general purpose recipient committees supporting or opposing one or more candidates in the Council District 4 special election or special run-off election.
+The following are the general filing rules applicable to City of San Diego general purpose recipient committees supporting or opposing one or more candidates in the Mayoral special election or special run-off election.

-FORM 410 Statement of Organization (initial)
+Form 410 Statement of Organization (initial)